Xi-CAM/Xi-cam/docs/source/operation-plugin.md

 ### Default Input Values

-If you want to provide you operation with default input values, you can use argument defaults in your function:
+If you want to provide your operation with default input values, you can use argument defaults in your function:

 ```python